momentmal/Squadrats-Recolor-Chrome-Extension/README.md

 |-------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------|
 -->

-This was a quick weekend hack using a lot of AI assisted coded - use on your own risk.
+This was a quick weekend hack using a lot of AI assisted coding - use at your own risk.
 Not intented to harm anyone, just a quick workaround to add custom coloring to the Squadrats Chrome Extension since this is something I found lacking.

 ## Installation - How I set it up